jboss-container-images/rhpam-7-openshift-image/quickstarts/post-configure-example/README.md

     --default-mode=0555
 ```

-Note, if the target *dc* is other than `myapp-kieserver` remember to update it to fit your needs.
+Note: If the target *dc* is other than `myapp-kieserver` remember to update it to fit your needs.
 This change will make
 the running KIE Server be redeployed, after it starts again you should see a message similar to:

 ```bash